-Diane also represents midsize businesses, national corporations, and investors in state and federal court, as well as numerous forms of domestic and international arbitrations.
-In 2017, Diane's successful jury trial verdict was named one of the Top 25 verdicts in California for breach of contract.
+Diane also represents mid-size businesses, national corporations, and investors in state and federal court, as well as numerous forms of domestic and international arbitrations.
+Her successful jury trial verdict was named one of the Top 25 verdicts in California in 2017 for breach of contract.

 Health Care Litigation & Peer Review